 A5395 A Randomized, Double-blind, Placebo-controlled Trial to Evaluate the Efficacy of Hydroxychloroquine and Azithromycin to Prevent Hospitalization or Death in Persons with COVID-19 (Haz-COVID)

 Effective therapies for COVID-19 are urgently needed.
-To help discover effective treatments in this time of crisis, we are putting our scientific and clinical expertise, our resources and our relationships towards helping to determine an effective treatment for this new disease.
+To help discover effective treatments in this time of crisis, we are putting our scientific and clinical expertise towards helping to determine an effective treatment for this new disease.

 Hydroxychloroquine (HCQ) has shown promise in a lab setting against SARS-CoV-2, the virus that causes COVID-19; and preliminary reports suggest potential efficacy in small studies with patients.

 However, we really, really need rigorous clinical trial data to determine whether hydroxychloroquine is effective and safe in treating COVID-19.

 This study will see if low-dose hydroxychloroquine (HCQ) and azithromycin (Azithro) treatment will prevent hospitalizations and death in adults with COVID-19.